forieux/qmm/docs/extend.rst

  How to extend Q-MM
 ====================

-To extend Q-MM you must subclass :class:`qmm.BaseObjective` and :class:`qmm.Loss`.
+To extend Q-MM you must subclass :class:`qmm.BaseObjective` or :class:`qmm.Loss`.
 Then :func:`qmm.mmmg` and :func:`qmm.mmcg` should work as expected.